 - As any top SEO agency will tell you, your Google reviews impact your search engine ranking.

 In other words, your best option is to use negative feedback to your advantage.
 Know how to respond to negative reviews and you can do just that.

-So, how exactly can you deal with negative customer reviews?
-Let’s dive into the general framework that you can use to address negative feedback whenever a disgruntled customer leaves you a few words online.
+Exactly how can you deal with negative customer reviews?
+Let’s look at the general framework you can use to address negative feedback whenever a disgruntled customer leaves a few words online.

 It’s vital to have an action plan in place for negative reviews before launching your products.
 Such reviews will always be upsetting, but you don’t need to panic.
 The key elements to consider if faced with a negative review include:

 When it comes to customer service, timeliness is crucial.
 You should know how to respond to negative reviews within a minimum of 24 hours.
 Failure to respond may escalate the situation, resulting in the customer badmouthing your company, both online and offline.
 Hence, you need to have an answer ready for different scenarios and reply ASAP.

 As a small business owner, you can manage these issues on your own.
 However, once your company begins to expand, you will have to find that “special” somebody to take charge of replying to customer reviews.